thenewdarling/CurseOfStrahd/Downtime/2022-12-04 Downtime before Session 33.md

 *[08:46] Magdalena de Luna (she/her):*

 "That you are.
 We'd be lost without you."
 Magda squeezes Arabelle's shoulder, before turning to Ireena.
 "And thank you for the assist.
 I would've been a goner.
 In the interest of my new-found honesty, I think... we need to rest.
 Hm?"
 She turns to the whole group.
 "I don't know about you but I've been running on fumes since before Castle Ravenloft."

+*[08:54] Arabelle (she/her):*

+“I know you’re tired, but we still have to go find this guy’s tomb.
+We have the key now, can’t be that hard, right?”

+*[09:34] Magdalena de Luna (she/her):*

+"Yes, famously the heart of the tomb _doesn't_ hold the most powerful locked-away creatures," Magda snickers, but she's resigned.
+"Okay.
+What's once more unto the breach, hm?
+But I warn you... my strength is spent."
+But she looks down, as she feels a warmth around her hip.
+The symbol of Asmodeus on her sword, the hilt of Traitor itself, glows imperceptibly.
+Only for a moment.
+She wouldn't even have seen it if it hadn't been so dark on the roof.
+And she wonders if maybe she's just tapped into a new reserve she hadn't known...
+"Okay.
+For you my dears, we ride."
+And she pulls the sword from her belt.